Top Low Stress Jobs That Pay Well in 2021

 Operations research analysts use advanced math and analytics to investigate complex issues for businesses, according to the BLS.
 While they travel on occasion, they generally work typical hours in an office setting.

-While you might be able to land an entry-level position in this field with a bachelor’s degree, the BLS reveals that most employers prefer workers with a master’s degree or Ph.D.
+While you might be able to land an entry-level position in this field with a bachelor’s degree, the BLS reveals that most employers prefer workers with at least a master’s degree.
 Aspiring analysts should pursue degrees in operations research, math, engineering or a comparable quantitative or technical field.
-Operations research analyst is one of the highest-paying jobs for women.

 You can earn a healthy salary by administering radiation to treat cancer and other illnesses.
 Although radiation therapists are on their feet assisting patients most of the day, they tend to work standard hours, as radiation sessions are scheduled during normal business hours, according to the BLS.